wozjac/brackets-ui5/README.md

 ```
 The button will be just directly matched with the object from the define statement.

-The above algorithm is rather simple and will not recognize types returned from methods or via assignments:
+The above algorithm is rather simple and will not recognize types returned from methods or via assignments.

 ```javascript
 sap.ui.define(["sap/m/Button"], function(Button) {